jmalaverri/metafactsGenerator/README.md

 * rules.csv: This files contains AMIE+ logical rules.

 * metafacts.pkl.gz: This file contains the input data.
 It was created from the files stored in csv_files folder.
+To create metafacts.pkl.gz from the files stored in csv_files folder, you can use generateInputFIle.ipynb (located in the folder 'utils').

 * Create a folder 'results'.
 In this folder will be saved the outputs produced by the algorithm.